LuKks/like-backend/README.md

 Static method to handle the start up of the server.

-`main` must be a function that returns a new Backend instance.
+`main` must be a function that returns a new Backend instance or an HTTP server.

 ## License